tabulify/tabulify/doc/Design.md

       * they allow for normalization of output (ie email should be lowercase without alias)
       * they help with signature controle (if the type does not match versus string, string)
       * they help with the toString (you print once).
 Example UserGuid, would print the realm and the id
+      * they help with equality.
+Example: combined primary key - list of user (list and user)
     * Example:
       * email address as string vs email as object
       * domain name vs string